- Editing file extensions should be done carefully to ensure they do not become corrupted or unusable on the computer.

 That dialog box pops up when File (or Windows) Explorer is configured to show file extensions.
 If you change the extension in a file title, you’ll modify its format.
-This is how you can edit file titles without that dialog box popping up.
+You can edit file titles without that dialog box popping up.

-How to fix the error “If you change a filename extension…”
+How do I fix the If you change a filename extension error?

-1. Deselect the File name extensions check box in File Explorer
+1. Deselect the file name extensions check box in File Explorer

 2. Select the Hide extensions for known file types Option